 Bank’s governing principles on compliance are to: Ensure compliance starts from top, to emphasise standards of honesty and integrity and hold itself to high standards when carrying on business, at all times strive to observe the spirit as well as the letter of the law.
-Further it sets compliance as an integral part of the Bank’s business activities and part of the culture of the Organisation and at all times will be observing proper standards of market conduct, managing conflicts of interest, treating customers fairly, and ensuring the suitability of customer advice.
+Further, it sets compliance as an integral part of the Bank’s business activities and part of the culture of the Organisation and at all times will be observing proper standards of market conduct, managing conflicts of interest, treating customers fairly, and ensuring the suitability of customer advice.

-Bank’s Board of Directors is responsible for overseeing the management of the Bank’s compliance risk.
+The Bank’s Board of Directors are responsible for overseeing the management of the Bank’s compliance risk.
 Towards this; Board has delegated its powers to the Board Integrated Risk Management Committee which takes appropriate action to establish a permanent, independent and effective compliance function in the Bank, ensure that compliance issues are resolved effectively and expeditiously by Senior Management of the Bank with the assistance of the compliance function and assess the extent to which the Bank is managing its compliance risk effectively.

-The Bank’s Corporate/Senior Management is responsible for the effective management of the Bank’s compliance risk and an independent robust compliance culture has been established within the Bank with processes and work flows designed with the required checks and balances to facilitate compliance.
+The Bank’s Corporate/Senior Management is responsible for the effective management of the Bank’s compliance risk and an independent robust compliance culture has been established within the Bank with processes and workflows designed with the required checks and balances to facilitate compliance.
 The compliance function works closely with the business and operational units to ensure consistent management of compliance risk.

-Scope of the Compliance Function encompasses legislative enactments; rules, regulations, directions, determinations, operating instructions, circulars issued by regulators; Bank’s internal policies, circulars, guidelines; Industry best practices and standards issued by professional bodies; and International regulations.
+Scope of the Compliance function encompasses legislative enactments: rules, regulations, directions, determinations, operating instructions, circulars issued by regulators; Bank’s internal policies, circulars, guidelines; Industry best practices and standards issued by professional bodies; and international regulations.
 In order to manage the compliance risk of the Bank, Compliance Function on a proactive basis, identifies, documents and assesses the compliance risks associated with the Bank’s business activities, including the development of new products and business practices.
-It has set in place, a Compliance Programme based on a risk-based approach to be carried out under a set of scheduled activities annually, that consists of, compliance testing, branch visits, verification of returns, developing and reviewing compliance KRIs and methodologies, ensuring of timely submission of regulatory returns, clarifications of regulatory circulars, reporting to Board and/or Subcommittee and educating staff on compliance matters, conducting Bank wide compliance training.
+It has set in place, a Compliance Programme based on a risk-based approach to be carried out under a set of scheduled activities annually, that consists of, compliance testing, branch visits, verification of returns, developing and reviewing compliance KRIs and methodologies, ensuring of timely submission of regulatory returns, clarifications of regulatory circulars, reporting to Board and/or subcommittee and educating staff on compliance matters, conducting Bank-wide compliance training.
 It also manages and ensures information accuracy of the Data submitted to the Credit Information Bureau of Sri Lanka.

 The Business Continuity Plan (BCP) of the Bank ensures timely recovery of critical operations that are required to meet stakeholder needs based on identified disruptions categorised into various severity levels.
 BCP has been designed to minimise risk to human and other resources and to enable the resumption of critical operations within reasonable time frames specified according to Recovery Time Objectives (RTOs) with minimum disruption to customer services and payment and settlement systems.
 The Disaster Recovery (DR) site, which is located in a suburb of Colombo is used for periodic testing drills.
 These DR drills are subject to independent validation by the Internal Audit Department.
 A report on the effectiveness of the drill is submitted to the BIRMC/Board and also to the Central Bank with the observations.
-Learnings and improvements to disaster recovery activities are discussed and implemented through the ORMC and BIRMC.
+Learnings and improvements to disaster recovery activities are discussed and implemented through the ORMC and the BIRMC.
 Training is carried out to ensure that employees are fully aware of their role within the BCP.